 Every living organism, including ourselves, has a genome, which provides all the instructions necessary for growth and development.
 Understanding how genomes work offers many potential benefits to society, but also raises questions about how we use and regulate that knowledge.

-Biofuels: Is genomics key to the future of biofuels?
+- Biofuels: Is genomics key to the future of biofuels?
+(PDF, 728Kb)

 This resource was written by Dr Emma Weitkamp

-Funded by the Economic and Social Research Council (ESRC), Innogen is the Centre for Social and Economic Research on Innovation in Genomics.
+Funded by the ESRC, Innogen is the Centre for Social and Economic Research on Innovation in Genomics.
 Innogen’s research aims to provide a sound base for decision-making in science, industry, policy and public arenas related to the life sciences.
+Further information can be found at the Innogen website.

-- The World Bank Developments Prospects Group paper: Mitchell, D (2008) A note on rising food prices (external PDF)
+- The World Bank Developments Prospects Group paper: Mitchell, D (2008) A note on rising food prices (PDF, 127Kb)

 - The Wall Street Journal article: Soon, $1,000 will map your genes